(Disclosure: Some of the links below may be affiliate links)

-- Global Sustainable: Stocks from the entire world with a focus on sustainable factors.
+- Global Sustainable: Stocks from the entire world focusing on sustainable factors.

-And for each of these categories, you can choose several levels of allocation to stocks, from 0 to 97% (called 100).
+And for each category, you can choose several allocation levels to stocks, from 0 to 99% (called 100).
 Here are all the strategies available:

 These strategies should be enough for most people.
 I prefer the Global 100 strategy.
 It is the strategy that works best with my goals.

 However, there is one significant limitation!
 The strategies with 99% invested in stocks are only available for the extra-mandatory part of your second pillar!
 The mandatory part can only be invested with up to 80% in stocks, not more.
 For some people, it makes sense.
 But for people with a long investment horizon and a good risk capacity, this is a bit disappointing.

 If you want more freedom, you can choose your individual strategy.
 It means you can choose directly through the list of index funds.
 You can make the portfolio that makes the most sense to you.
 However, there are also some limitations:

 - You need a minimum of 40% invested in CHF.

 - You cannot invest more than 80% in stocks for the mandatory part of your portfolio.

 - Most funds have a maximum.
 For instance, you can only 20% in SMI and 17% in Real Estate.
 I am not sure exactly where these limits come from.

 Here is an example of such a limitation: